Catabolic Wasting - Cachexia and Sarcopenia

 Omega-3 Fatty Acids

-Consumption of sufficient amounts of omega-3 fatty acids is helpful in preventing and treating catabolic wasting.
-Omega-3 fatty acids are found in high concentrations in certain fatty fish/fish oil and flaxseed/flax oil.
-A study of 16 healthy older adults reported that 4 g daily of an omega-3 supplement (containing 1.86 g EPA and 1.5 g DHA) for 8 weeks was associated with significantly greater protein synthesis rates compared to controls given 4 g of corn oil daily (Smith 2011).
-A British study of 2983 older adults reported that consuming higher levels of fatty fish was associated with greater handgrip strength (Robinson 2008).
-In a study of 18 cachectic pancreatic cancer patients receiving approximately 12 g fish oil (containing 18% EPA and 12% DHA) daily, authors reported an average weight gain of 0.7 pounds/month.
+Consuming sufficient amounts of omega-3 fatty acids—found in high concentrations in certain fatty fish and fish oil, as well as in some seeds and nuts including walnuts, flaxseed, and chia seed—helps prevent and treat catabolic wasting.
+In one trial, 20 healthy young women were given 5 grams per day of omega-3 fatty acids, or a control oil, beginning four weeks before one of their legs was immobilized for two weeks.
+The women who received the omega-3 supplement lost less muscle volume compared with controls, and there was greater muscle protein synthesis in the omega-3 group (McGlory 2019).
+In a study of 16 healthy older adults, 4 grams daily of an omega-3 supplement (containing 1.86 grams EPA and 1.5 grams DHA) for eight weeks was associated with significantly greater protein synthesis rates than in control participants given 4 grams of corn oil daily (Smith 2011).
+A British study of 2,983 older adults reported that consuming higher levels of fatty fish was associated with greater handgrip strength (Robinson 2008).
+In a study of 18 cachectic pancreatic cancer patients receiving approximately 12 grams fish oil (containing 18% EPA and 12% DHA) daily, researchers reported an average weight gain of 0.7 pounds per month.
 Prior to supplementation, patients were severely cachectic and lost an average of 6.4 pounds per month (Wigmore 1996).

 Conjugated Linoleic Acid (CLA)